aleen42/PersonalWiki/qa/what_new_html5.md

         - **CACHE**: a list of resources to be cached. (*pages will be automatically cached, so you don't need to list them*)
         - **NETWORK**: a list of resources which should be read online.
+        - **FALLBACK**: replaced resources when failed to access a online resource.
     3.